crowdin/mobile-sdk-ios/README.md

 The SDK provides:

-* Over-The-Air Content Delivery – the localized files can be sent to the application from the project whenever needed
+* Over-The-Air Content Delivery – the localized files can be sent to the application from the project whenever needed.
-* Real-time Preview – all the translations that are done via Editor can be shown in the application in real-time
+* Real-Time Preview – all the translations that are done in the Editor can be shown in your version of the application in real-time.
+View the translations already made and the ones you're currently typing in.
-* Screenshots – all screenshots made in the application may be automatically sent to your Crowdin project with tagged source strings
+* Screenshots – all the screenshots made in the application may be automatically sent to your Crowdin project with tagged source strings.

 ## Status